Karlobag: Demographics

+In 2011, Croats made up the majority at 94.33%.

 Landmarks

 The town itself has several historical landmarks, especially the 1713 Capuchin Monastery which has many old paintings, the most important monument of culture in the town.
 A small exhibition of ecclesiastical art, an archive and a library is arranged in the monastery.
 Also other churches, most dating back to the 17th and 18th centuries.

 On the hill above town are the ruins of a Middle Ages fortress called Fortica, and the baroque church of Saint Charles of Borromeo (1776), built on the site of a church of 1615.

 The town is also home to a monument to the Croatian linguist Šime Starčević.